avanzosc/odoo-addons/stock_picking_batch_breeding/README.rst

 Stock Picking Batch Breeding
 ============================

-* New object, product category type.
 * New object, picking batch stage.
+* New object, breeding feed.
 * In picking batch new fields for the breeding concept.
-* Shorcuts from picking batch to pickings, stock moves and stock move lines.
+* Short cuts from picking batch to pickings, stock moves and stock move lines.
+* New menu for breeding.

 Bug Tracker
 ===========